-Future of the AOA: We continued our assessment of the desirability of expanding the scope of our activities and broadened the process to include a more in depth review of the future role of the AOA in the oversight of the audit profession in the Cayman Islands.
-Consultations were held with the Cayman Islands Institute of Professional Accountants (CIIPA) and Government.
-The AOA and CIIPA have set up a working group to consider the future of the AOA; it met twice in the fall of 2019 and further meetings are planned for early 2020 with wider participation from stakeholders.
-We anticipate that the working group will be finalizing deliberations and produce a formal strategy paper by mid-2020.
+Future of the AOA: We continued our assessment of the desirability of expanding the scope of our activities and possibly broadening the future role of the AOA in the oversight of the audit profession in the Cayman Islands.
+In 2019, consultations were held with the Cayman Islands Institute of Professional Accountants (CIIPA) and Government, which resulted in the AOA and CIIPA setting up a working group to consider the future of the AOA.
+In 2020, the working group sought input from other stakeholders.
+We anticipate that the working group will finalize deliberations and produce a formal strategy paper in 2021.